 The school's lockdown procedure is based on School Security Guidance written in collaboration with Suffolk County Council and Suffolk Police.
+This document can be found on Suffolk Learning.
 The requirement for a security lockdown may result from a reported incident in the local community which could pose a potential physical risk to pupils and staff.
+Lockdown drills will be practiced termly.
+This may be with or without children present.

 In the event of a risk from an intruder or if a security warning is received, the school will act as follows:

-- A whistle will be blown for 3 quick notes, repeatedly until all school members are in the building. - All pupils should be brought quickly into the school. - Children should be sent to their designated classrooms where the class teacher will account for them using the register.
-Mars class will go through to Saturn class via the interconnecting door. - Non-teaching staff will have responsibility to lock all doors and windows (usually Nadia Fenn and Cheryl Wass and LSAs in school). - Office Manager/Headteacher to call 999 if not already in contact with the Police. - Visitors will be asked to stay on site where they will be taken to the school hall and asked to remain quiet, phones to remain on silent and stay out of sight from the windows. - Once all pupils are in their classrooms, children should sit quietly away from sight of the window.
+- A whistle will be blown for 3 quick notes, repeatedly until all school members are in the building, each classroom and office area has a whistle. - All pupils should be brought quickly into the school. - Children should be sent to their designated classrooms where the class teacher will account for them using the register.
+Mars class will go through to Jupiter class via the interconnecting door. - Non-teaching staff will have responsibility to lock all doors and windows (usually Lucy Jackson and Cheryl Wass and LSAs in school). - Office Manager/Headteacher to call 999 if not already in contact with the Police. - Visitors will be asked to stay on site where they will be taken to the school hall and asked to remain quiet, phones to remain on silent and stay out of sight from the windows. - Once all pupils are in their classrooms, children should sit quietly away from sight of the window.
 Blinds and curtains should be closed. - Turn off all lights. - Children and adults to remain silent and await instructions. - The school should remain in a state of lockdown until a senior member of staff or the emergency services confirm that it has been lifted.